Royal tours of Australia: 1990s

-In 1992 the Queen returned to the sesquicentenary of the incorporation of the city of Sydney.
+In 1992, the Queen returned to the sesquicentenary of the incorporation of the city of Sydney.
 This tour included visits to regional towns, in Dubbo she visited the Western Plains Zoo.

-In the last years of the decade she did not visit the country to avoid being embroiled in the debate about future of the monarchy.
+In the last years of the decade she did not visit the country to avoid being embroiled in the debate about the future of the monarchy.
 Her next tour was timed to be made well after the 1999 referendum on the republic.
 The Australian government of John Howard had advised the Queen on the timing.

-In 1994, Charles III then Prince of Wales, visited Australia.
-He was giving a speech in Darling harbour during the Australia day celebrations.
-David Kang ran up to the Prince and fired two blanks before falling onto the ground; he was arrested by many cops.
+In 1994, Charles, Prince of Wales, visited Australia.
+He was giving a speech in Darling Harbour during the Australia day celebrations.
+David Kang ran up to the Prince and fired two blanks before falling onto the ground; he was arrested by many police officers.
 The Prince was unhurt and was ushered off the podium.

 After her divorce in 1996, Diana, Princess of Wales made one subsequent visit prior to her death in 1997.

-21st century
+2000s

 In 2000 the Queen made an extended tour in the states of Australia which was followed by another visit in 2002 when she attended the Commonwealth Heads of Government Meeting 2002: the second such meeting held in Australia.

 On 11 March 2006, Prince Edward, Earl of Wessex visited Australia to announce the winners of the Commonwealth Writers' Prize.
 He also had lunch with the Prime Minister, John Howard, visited a neo-natal unit in Heidelberg, visited victims of bush fires in Victoria and attended the opening and closing ceremonies of the Commonwealth Games in Melbourne.

 One day later, the Queen and Prince Philip arrived in Melbourne where the Queen opened the Commonwealth Games.
 As well, the royal couple opened a new section of the Sydney Opera House, attended a Commonwealth Day ceremony in Sydney, had official meetings with the Prime Minister, Governor-General and Leader of the Opposition at Government House in Canberra, lunched with former governors-general, met with firefighters in Canberra, attended and made a formal speech at an official dinner at Parliament House in Canberra to commemorate her 80th birthday and watched some of the events at the games.

 Anne, Princess Royal attended the memorial in Rod Laver Arena, Melbourne, Victoria on Sunday, 22 February 2009, for victims of the 2009 Victorian bushfires.

 2010s

+2010

 On 19 January 2010, Prince William arrived in Sydney for a three-day visit to Australia.

+2011

-A visit was made in early 2011 by Prince William to flood damaged areas of Queensland and Victoria.
+The following year a visit was made in early 2011 by Prince William to flood damaged areas of Queensland and Victoria.